Grindleford: Football

 Grindleford Football Club are based on Bishop Pavilion and Bridge Playing Field adjacent to the River Derwent off Main Road, north Grindleford.
 The club currently competes in the Hope Valley Amateur League and a junior section in the Derwent Valley League.

 Cricket

 Grindleford Cricket Club and ground is also based on Bishop Pavilion and Bridge Playing Field.
 The club have three senior teams: a 1st XI Saturday team that competes in the Yorkshire and Derbyshire Cricket League, a Sunday XI team that plays friendly matches in and around the region, and a Midweek XI side.

+Media

+Local television programmes are provided by both BBC Look North and BBC East Midlands Today on BBC One and by ITV News Calendar and ITV News Central on ITV1.
+Local radio stations are BBC Radio Derby, Capital Midlands and Greatest Hits Radio Derbyshire (High Peak) (formerly High Peak Radio).
+The village's local newspaper is the Peak Advertiser.